 Steps to Recover Data from a Corrupted or Crashed Hard Drive

-- Launch Disk Drill recovery software, select the crashed hard disk and click:
+- Launch Disk Drill recovery software, select the crashed hard disk and click the Search for lost data button.
+Disk Drill will automatically apply its advanced recovery algorithms in the optimal order.

 Recover Data with a Hard Drive Data Recovery Service